NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 Note that if you are using an SSO to authenticate with AWS, then the actual username you need to add is slightly different than what is output from the above command.
 The following command will take the output from the above command and format it correctly:
+**ONLY RUN THIS COMMAND IF YOU ARE USING AN SSO TO AUTHENTICATE WITH AWS**
 ```bash
 user_ARN=$(aws sts get-caller-identity | jq -r '.Arn' | awk -F: '{split($6, parts, "/"); printf "arn:aws:iam::%s:role/aws-reserved/sso.amazonaws.com/%s\n", $5, parts[2]}')
 echo $user_ARN
 ```
 The above command will leverage a standard AWS role that is created when configuring AWS to use an SSO.

-To make the next few commands easy, create variables that hold the AWS region and EKS cluster name.
+As you can see above, a variable named "user_ARN" was create to hold the your user's ARN.
+To make the next few commands easy, also create variables that hold the AWS region and EKS cluster name.
 ```bash
 aws_region=<AWS_REGION>
 cluster_name=<EKS_CLUSTER_NAME>